-The vesper martini is steeped in the mystique of 007, also known as Bond...
+The Vesper martini is steeped in the mystique of the infamous 007, or as you might know him, Bond.
 James Bond.
-The vesper martini is a cocktail that was originally conceived by Ian Fleming, author of the spy novel series, for inclusion in the first book, and it became a Bond mainstay.
-The story that surrounds this drink may actually be more popular than the concoction itself, but nevertheless, every martini aficionado should try this iconic cocktail at least once.
+This cocktail was originally conceived by Ian Fleming, author of the spy novel series, and was featured in the first novel in which James Bond appears.
+The film series' success helped turn this simple literary line into a legendary drink.
+While the story that surrounds this drink may actually be more popular than the concoction itself, every Martini aficionado should try this iconic cocktail at least once.